 The digital customs concept is three-pronged and based on the following key principles:

 - Information is submitted digitally, before or, at the latest, at crossing the border.
-Digital customs covers all reporting obligations vis-à-vis Norwegian Customs: declaration/choice of customs procedure, notification and and disclosure upon arrival to the Norwegian customs territory advance notice of goods.
+Digital customs covers all reporting obligations vis-à-vis Norwegian Customs: declaration/choice of customs procedure, notification and disclosure upon arrival to the Norwegian customs territory advance notice of goods.

 - Norwegian Customs will process and perform a risk assessment before or, at the latest, at arrival.